marcingrzejszczak/marcingrzejszczak.github.io/content/post/2025-10-18-micrometer-docs-gen-hidden-gem/index.md

 content_meta:
   trending: false
 ---
-TLDR; Micrometer comes with a project called [Micrometer Docs Generator](https://github.com/micrometer-metrics/micrometer-docs-generator) that is capable of generating documentation from your sources.
+TLDR; Micrometer comes with a project called [Micrometer Docs Generator](https://github.com/micrometer-metrics/micrometer-docs-generator) that is capable of generating documentation from your production sources.

 <!-- more -->